Courses given by the Department of Industrial Design

 ID406 | JEWELLERY BEYOND TRADITION | 3 | 2.00 | 2.00 | 5.0 |

-Course ContentThis course is an exploration of contemporary jewellery design that promotes the conception of ideas through the use of non-traditional materials, both industrial and crafts processes and the consciousness of human body.
-Through a series of projects some basic aspects such as scale, form, influences of art movements and other disciplines, preciousness, wearability, consciousness of body and innovative and appropriate use of materials and processes will be studied. | |||||
+Course ContentExploration of contemporary jewellery design through the use of non-traditional materials, industrial and craft processes, and consciousness of the human body.
+Study of scale, form, influences of art movements and other disciplines, preciousness, wearability, and innovative and appropriate use of materials and processes through a series of projects. | |||||

 ID407 | JEWELLERY DESIGN | 3 | 2.00 | 2.00 | 5.0 |